 Types of Thyristor Triggering

-A thyristor can be switched from a nonconducting state to a conducting state in several ways described as follows.
+A thyristor can transition from a nonconducting state to a conducting state through various methods, which are outlined below.

 1.Forward Voltage Triggering